Shortcuts: best free iOS automation app

 For free, you get a generous ten hours of instantaneous live transcription, as you reveal your innermost thoughts to your device.
 Each transcript gets handy timestamps, and you can add images and highlights.
 The app itself then welds keywords to your missives, speeding up searches.

-There’s loads of collaboration stuff, too, for business types, along with a paid tier.
+There’s loads of collaboration stuff, too, for business types, along with a paid tier for importing pre-recorded audio.
 At Stuff, we’re just glad wed don’t have to laboriously type out our voice recordings anymore.

 Gboard: best free iOS keyboard